 - Clause 143 of amendments in The Indian Companies Act of 1956: Provisions relating to an audit of Government Companies by Comptroller and Auditor General of India (C&AG) modified to enable C&AG to perform such audit more effectively and comprehensively.
 This amendment will lead to more and effective responsibility of the Government Companies.

 - Clause 152 of the amendments in The Indian Companies Act of 1956: The proposal is for the clarification included in the Bill to make a provision that Independent Directors shall be excluded for the purpose of computing one-third of retiring Director.
-This would bring harmonization between provisions of Clause 149(12) and rotational norms provided in Clause 152.
+This would bring harmonization between provisions of Clause 149(12) and the rotational norms provided in Clause 152.

 - Clause 203 of the amendments in The Indian Companies Act of 1956: This proposed amendment in The Companies Act is for the separation of the office of the Chairman and The Managing Director modified to allow, in certain cases, a class of companies having multiple businesses and separate divisional MDs to appoint the same person as chairman as well as MD.

 - Clause 470 of the amendments in The Indian Companies Act of 1956: The proposal is in respect of removal of difficulty modified to provide that the power to remove difficulties may be exercised by the Central Government up to five years (after enactment of the legislation) instead of earlier up to three years.
 This is considered necessary to avoid serious hardship and dislocation since many provisions of the Bill involve the transition from pre-existing arrangements to new systems.

 The proposed Amendments in The Indian Companies Act of 1956 are thus bound to get the benefits of the recent changes as desired since long.